wellsouz/caffe-tensorflow-python3/README.md

 1. A data file (in NumPy's native format) containing the model's learned parameters.
 2. A Python class that constructs the model's graph.

+Alternatively, you can save a standalone GraphDef model file containing the model's graph and learned parameters.

 ### Examples

 See the [examples](examples/) folder for more details.